Discovering Tibetan Medicine's "Flowers and Fruits of Health"

 This mismatch between the Snake's native element and the year's energy has significant implications:

-· It's not a year for grand new projects or big ventures.
-Some individuals may nevertheless find success (depending on personal astrology and fate progressions), but in general, new initiatives may struggle or even collapse.
+· Caution grand new projects or big ventures.
+Pump the brakes and consider just planning instead.
+It is a Wood year, so some individuals may nevertheless find success (depending on personal astrology and fate progressions), but in general, new initiatives may struggle or even collapse with little concentrated energy for get-up-and-go.

 · True to the Snake's nature, there's potential for deep, profound learning from these experiences.
 What is success or failure, really, in the grand scheme of things, haha?